-Not every temporary or interim location of a project site or transit-warehouse will ipso facto become a fixed establishment of the taxable person.

-- The person should undertake supply of services or should receive and use services for own needs. - Temporary presence of staff in a place by way of a short visit to a place or so does not also make that place a fixed establishment. - Liaison Offices meant to undertake liaison activities cannot render services that are commercial in nature, in the garb of rendering liaison services.
-For e.g.: If a liaison office were to render marketing service to its parent entity outside India, for a customer located in India and the said liaison office staff receive a fee/ commission, then the concept of liaison office stands to test.
+- Not every temporary or interim location of a project site or transit-warehouse will ipso facto become a fixed establishment of the taxable person. - The person should undertake supply of services or should receive and use services for own needs. - Temporary presence of staff in a place by way of a short visit to a place or so does not also make that place a "fixed establishment". - Liaison Offices meant to undertake liaison activities cannot render services that are commercial in nature, in the garb of rendering liaison services.
+For e.g. if a liaison office were to render marketing service to its parent entity outside India, for a customer located in India and the said liaison office staff receive a fee/ commission, then the concept of liaison office stands to test.
 In such a scenario, the reimbursements received by the liaison office could be subject to tax notwithstanding the fact that the entire transaction can be subjected to valuation as a permanent establishment.

-However, TAMILNADU ADVANCE RULING AUTHORITY in case of M/s TAKKO HOLDING GMBH (2018-TIOL-216-AAR-GST) The key issue brought before the AAR was whether reimbursement of expenses and salary paid by overseas counterpart to liaison office qualify as supply and thereby necessitates liaison office to obtain GST registration and discharge GST liability.
+However, before the Tamil Nadu Advance Ruling Authority in the case of M/s Takko Holding GMBH (2018-TIOL-216-AAR-GST) the key issue was whether reimbursement of expenses and salary paid by overseas counterpart to liaison office qualify as supply and thereby necessitates liaison office to obtain GST registration and discharge GST liability.
 The AAR denied the necessity of obtaining registration as well as payment of GST.
-The decision was based on the findings that Applicant is neither a 'related persons' nor 'distinct persons' but is acting only as an extension of the German Office.
-The authorities also noted that Applicant is only working as an employee of foreign entity and thus cannot be treated as a 'supplier' thereof.
-Experts explain that AAR would have taken into consideration the inherent limitations imposed under FDI guidelines and relevant Master Directions of RBI that 'liaison office' is NOT permitted to undertake any business-like activities even qua its overseas Head Office.
+The decision was based on the findings that the Applicant was neither a 'related person' nor 'distinct person' but was acting only as an extension of the German Office.
+The authorities also noted that the Applicant was only working as an employee of foreign entity and thus cannot be treated as a 'supplier' thereof.
+Experts explain that AAR would have taken into consideration the inherent limitations imposed under FDI guidelines and relevant Master Directions of RBI that 'liaison office' is not permitted to undertake any business-like activities even qua its overseas Head Office.
 Had the applicant been a Branch Office or Project Office, experts explain, that the ruling would have been completely different.
-Now, please consider what would be the treatment of Head Office in one country and its Permanent Establishment (art.
-5 of the DTAA) in another country.
+Now, consider what would be the treatment of Head Office in one country and its Permanent Establishment (Article 5 of the DTAA) in another country.
 When a PE is admitted for tax purposes and demonstrated that such PE is transacting at arm's length with all its AEs (associated enterprises), the same demands harmonious treatment for GST purposes also.